Shapefile: Shapefile attribute format ()

 This file stores the attributes for each shape; it uses the dBase IV format.
 The format is public knowledge, and has been implemented in many dBase clones known as xBase.
 The open-source shapefile C library, for example, calls its format "xBase" even though it's plain dBase IV.

 The names and values of attributes are not standardized, and will be different depending on the source of the shapefile.

 Shapefile spatial index format ()

 This is a binary spatial index file, which is used only by Esri software.
 The format is not documented by Esri.
 However it has been reverse-engineered and documented by the open source community.
 The 100-byte header is similar to the one in .shp.
 It is not currently implemented by other vendors.
 The .sbn file is not strictly necessary, since the .shp file contains all of the information necessary to successfully parse the spatial data.

 Limitations

+The shapefile format has a number of limitations.

 Topology and the shapefile format

-The shapefile format does not have the ability to store topological information.
-The ESRI ArcInfo coverages and personal/file/enterprise geodatabases do have the ability to store feature topology.
+The shapefile format does not have the ability to store topological relationships between shapes.
+The ESRI ArcInfo coverages and many geodatabases do have the ability to store feature topology.

-Spatial representation

-The edges of a polyline or polygon are composed of points.
-The spacing of the points implicitly determines the scale at which the feature is useful visually.
-Exceeding that scale results in jagged representation.
-Additional points would be required to achieve smooth shapes at greater scales.
-For features better represented by smooth curves, the polygon representation requires much more data storage than, for example, splines, which can capture smoothly varying shapes efficiently.
-None of the shapefile format types supports splines.